-What’s Inside the Elite Lawn Care Program?
-A Treatment by Treatment Breakdown
+What's Inside The Elite Lawn Care Program?

 Visit 1: Late Winter / Early Spring Pre-Emergent

 The season starts before crabgrass germinates.
-We apply the first round of pre-emergent herbicide when soil temperatures begin warming but before they cross the 55-degree threshold where crabgrass starts germinating.
-In our area that is typically late February through early March.
+We apply the first round of pre-emergent herbicide when soil temperatures begin warming but before they cross 55 degrees — typically late February through early March.
+This visit also includes a light fertilization to feed the grass as it wakes from dormancy.
+Cool-season lawns get more fertility now than warm-season lawns.
+The walk-through identifies winter damage, snow mold, salt damage along driveways, and any pre-existing issues.

 Visit 2: Spring Pre-Emergent Plus Broadleaf Weed Control